turingschool/backend-curriculum-site/module2/lessons/visualising_and_implementing_database_relationships.markdown

 ### Exercise: Car Dealership

-A car dealership has many cars - diagram this relationship using a schema designer.
+A car dealership has many cars - diagram this relationship using the schema designer.

-### CFU

-* Let's diagram the relationship between menus and items together.

 ### Many-to-Many Relationships

 Many-to-many is a little harder than one-to-many.

-Imagine if we wanted to also tag all of our tasks that we've created.
-Tags can belong to many tasks, while at the same time, a task can have many tags.
-They way we are able to implement this relationship through a join table.
+Imagine if we wanted to also label all of our tasks that we've created.
+Labels can belong to many tasks, while at the same time, a task can have many labels.
+We can implement this relationship by using a **join table**.

+_**Note:** Join tables are just ordinary tables with a unique purpose._

-Let's diagram the tags and tasks relationship using the schema designer.
+Let's diagram the tasks and labels relationship using the schema designer.

 ### Exercise: Students and Courses